c2079617/Dissertation/README.md

 5. Sends the text to GPT to generate structured JSON data
 6. Saves the JSON to the `results/` folder
 7. Sends the data to Azure IoT Hub
 8. Sends a summarized report with charts via email
+9. Exports all structured data to a CSV file from the Azure SQL database

 ---